 - The AA degree must be earned in a term of attendance.
 Summer is considered a non-term under NAIA rules.
 Therefore, if the degree is earned during the summer, then the exception cannot be applied.

 - The exception can be applied if a student did not need a total of 24 credits or 36 credits in the last two semesters/ three quarters.
 For example, a student attempts a total of 24 credits in the last two semesters at the junior college.
 The student attempted and passed 12 credits in the fall term.
 Then in the spring term, the student attempted 12 credits but passed zero credits due to F’s and withdraws.
 The student was awarded the AA degree in the spring term.
 The student enrolled full time due to needing financial assistance but did not need the hours for the AA degree.
-If the junior college can confirm, via a letter from the registrars office, that the student only needed 12 credits in the last two terms to receive the AA degree, then the exception can be applied.
+If the junior college can confirm, via a letter from the registrars office or confirmation from the official transcript, that the student only needed 12 credits in the last two terms to receive the AA degree, then the exception can be applied.